Using good design principles and the plans and techniques shown here, you can start building a small cabin that has enough space to meet your needs.

 You can purchase this book from the MOTHER EARTH NEWS STORE: Compact Cabins.

 Small cabins are small because they have a small footprint.
 Though cabins may have a small footprint, with good design, they can offer a comfortable living space.
 The challenge is to create that feeling of space in a small cabin.
 I find that, in particular, high ceilings and strategically placed windows are a good way to make the most of small spaces, creating a comfortable space in even the smallest cabins.
-(Take a look at a compact cabin plan
+(Take a look at a compact cabin plan and exterior design to see these principles at work.)

 High ceilings give a sense of roominess and space in even a small footprint.
 They also let in more light and make ventilation easier.
 And increasing ceiling height yields space with less expense than adding floor space.